elvistony/elvistony.github.io/_posts/2020-11-05-host-your-own-timetable.md

 `https://username.github.io/time-table/`

-Replace your Github Username with the above link and Check it out!
+Replace your Github Username in the above link and Check it out!

 <hr>